 5. Career Development: Ensure that all employees are aware of the opportunities available for development.
 Clear pathways should be developed, charting an employee’s potential development through several levels of the organisation and providing training or experience required to achieve this.
 This information will allow the employee to strive to achieve more.

-This article was first published in the business section of The Sunday Independent, on April 29th, and the original version can be read here.
+This article was first published in the business section of The Sunday Independent, on April 29th.
+View the original article here: 'How can I boost retention rates and stop staff leaving my company after three years?'

 Caroline Macklin